Part II · The Personal Scale · What am I? How should I live?

 Experience possesses intrinsic value (E2), and eliminating difference impoverishes Tao (P3).
 Generative difference (D11) is diversity that promotes lucidity and experiential depth.
 Eliminating generative difference reduces the diversity of experience; since a reduction in experience is a reduction in value (E2), it is therefore evil.
 Protecting generative difference preserves the richness of experience, thereby preserving value, and is therefore good.
 Note the constraint of D11: suffering difference is not within this scope of protection.

-Criterion: Is a given difference worth protecting?
-Apply the Experience Question from the Lucidity Test: does this difference deepen or shallow the life experience of the beings involved?
+From EP3, algorithmic homogenization (making everyone see the same content and make the same choices) should be resisted.
+Eliminating suffering difference, such as disease through medicine or injustice through institutions, is good and falls outside this proposition’s constraint.
+To judge whether a given difference is worth protecting, apply the Experience Question: does this difference deepen or shallow the lives of the beings involved?
 Does discrimination deepen the discriminator’s experience?
 No, it shallows everyone’s.
 Does cultural diversity deepen experience?
 Yes.
 That is where the boundary lies.

-By now, the framework of ethical propositions may feel suffocating.
+By now the lattice of ethical propositions may feel suffocating.
 Take a breath.
-The next one is perhaps the simplest, and the most important.
+The next one is perhaps the simplest, and perhaps the most important.

 The value of existence is not equivalent to the value of utility.
 A being’s value does not depend on its productivity, efficiency, or replaceability: experience (D9) itself is value.